Optimal Clearing Payments in a Financial Contagion Model: Introduction

 The contribution of the present work is twofold.
-First, we address the problem of the uniqueness of the clearing vector.
-The first sufficient graph-theoretical condition for its uniqueness was obtained in~\cite{EisNoe:01} (see also the works~\cite{Kabanov:2017,Kabanov:2018}, giving a simpler and more elegant proof): the clearing vector is unique if the financial network is \emph{regular}, which means that every bank either has an outside asset, or has a (direct or indirect) creditor with outside assets.
-Another sufficient condition for uniqueness is formulated in~\cite{GlasYou:16}: the clearing vector is unique if each node of the network has a chain of liability to the external sector.
-Both conditions, even though they hold in the generic situation, are only sufficient yet not necessary.
-To the best of our knowledge, the only necessary and sufficient condition for the clearing vector's uniqueness applicable to an arbitrary financial network available in the literature is the very general result from~\cite{Massai:2021}, which examines the uniqueness of equilibria in a dynamical flow network with saturations.
-As it will be discussed below in Section~\ref{sec:prorata}, this criterion (similar to criteria previously developed in~\cite{REN2016779}) appears to be superfluous for the classical Eisenberg-Noe model, being primarily motivated by the more general models from~\cite{ElsingerLehar:2006}.
-In this paper, we give an alternative necessary and sufficient criterion, which is simpler for validation than the criterion in~\cite{Massai:2021}.
-In particular, as will be discussed, we do not need to compute the dominating left and right eigenvectors of the payment matrix.
-Similar to the algorithm from~\cite{Massai:2021}, our method in fact allows to find the set of all clearing vectors (being a convex polytope).
-We also derive some new properties of the maximal (or dominant) clearing vector, in particular, the criterion for its positivity.
+First, we give a full solution to the problem of the uniqueness of the clearing vector in the proportional payments case.
+From the financial perspective, uniqueness is important since it guarantees that no ambiguity exists in the payments, so that each entity must abide to one and only one clearing payment, with no possible controversy.
+From the computational viewpoint, uniqueness ensures that different methods for finding a clearing vector, such, e.g., the fictitious default algorithm~\cite{Glasserman2016} and more advanced methods from~\cite{Kusnetsov2019}, return the same answer.
+The first sufficient graph-theoretical condition for the uniqueness of the clearing payments was obtained in~\cite{Eisenberg2001} (see also the works~\cite{ElBitar2017,Kabanov2018}, giving a simpler and more elegant proof): the clearing vector is unique if the financial network is \emph{regular}, which means that every bank either has an outside asset, or has a (direct or indirect) creditor with outside assets.
+Another sufficient condition for uniqueness is formulated in~\cite{Glasserman2016}: the clearing vector is unique if each node of the network has a chain of liabilities to the external sector.
+Both conditions are only sufficient yet not necessary.
+To the best of our knowledge, the only necessary and sufficient condition for the clearing vector's uniqueness applicable to an arbitrary financial network available in the literature is the very general result in~\cite{Massai2022}, which examines the uniqueness of equilibria in a dynamical flow network with saturations.
+This criterion, primarily motivated by more general models of systemic risk proposed in~\cite{Elsinger2006}, however, appears to be of limited practical use in the classical Eisenberg-Noe model, since it requires computation of some parameters that depend on the payment matrix (left and right Perron eigenvectors for its irreducible blocks).
+Unlike the procedure in~\cite{Massai2022}, our proposed method allows to test the uniqueness of the clearing vector without knowledge of the payment matrix; only the graph of liability relations matters.
+Similar to~\cite{Massai2022}, we are also able to find the whole set of clearing vectors.
+As a byproduct of the developed theory, we also derive some new properties of the maximal (or dominant) clearing vector that are of independent interest.